OlekSt/Fabike/Testing.md

 User story: If I haven’t created a profile yet, to find easily where I can do that, and create one

     Testing:
+    - Re-open the website and locate the profile icon
+    - Click the profil icon
+    - Choose Sign Up from the menu
+    - Create an account

     Results:
+    - Proifl icon is easily visible
+    - Clicking it opens a menu where I choose Sign Up
+    - On Sing Up page I will in a form
+    - I am taken to Sign In page

     Conclusion:
+    - Passed.
+Easy to find where and how to create an account, and sign in

 User story: I want to be able to login into my account, update my data if needed, and see my wish list if I created it

     Testing:
+    - Sign In and navigate to Profile
+    - Update my info
     Results:
+    - I sign in, and choose Profile in the menu
+    - My profile is opened
+    - I update my info and get a confirmation message
+    Note: Whishlist functionality was removed from this stage of implementation.

     Conclusion:
+    - Passed.
+Works as expected.

 User story: I want to be able to navigate across the website and get info necessary for me to decide about a purchase and purchase a product taking steps described above

     Testing:
+    - I navigate to different parts of the website

     Results:
+    - Works as described in tested user stories above

     Conclusion:
+    - Passed.

 - Website administrator:

 User story: To have access to all the necessary data to manage products’ display on the web-site, customers’ accounts, and purchase histories, etc.

     Testing:
+    - Login into admin using superuser credentials

     Results:
+    - I have full access to all the info stored in DB
+    - I can manage groups and users of the website, and their access rights
+    - I can add, update, delete products & events
+    - I can check orders, update or delete them

     Conclusion:
+    - Passed.
+Works as expected.

 User story: To be able to easily login and navigate within the admin area of the website

     Testing:
+    - Logged in into admin

     Results:
+    - Checked accounts, where I can update or verify emails
+    - Checked users, where I can add, delete a user, or update their access rights
+    - Checked orders, updated an order, changed quantity
+    - Checked events, updated an event
+    - Checked products, updated a product

     Conclusion:
+    - Passed.
+Works as expected.

 User story: To be able to easily add, modify or delete products listings, with all the necessary info – images, descriptions, technical parameters, etc.

     Testing:
+    - Sing In as a super user or staff user
+    - Add a new product
+    - Update a product
+    - Delete a product
+    - Add a new event
+    - Update an event
+    - Delete an event

     Results:
+    - I click on Profile icon in the navbar and choose either New Product or New Event
+    - I added a new product, including pictures
+    - I opened a page of a newly added product, pressed edit
+    - I edited a product and saved info, including pictures
+    - I deleted this newly created product
+    - I get notification at each step
+    - I added a new event
+    - I opened a page of a newly added event, pressed edit
+    - I edited a product and saved info
+    - I deleted this newly created event
+    - I get notification at each step

     Conclusion:
+    - Passed.
+    - Works as expected.
+Provides all the necessary tools for an admin to manage products, events, etc.